cpj/winter-2012/01_week_one/README.md

 - Create a personal github pages website.

 ### development environment
-- Set up a vagrant environment by following the Getting Started directions from the reading.
+- Set up a vagrant environment in the 01_week_one folder of the winter 2012 repository by following the Getting Started directions from the reading.
 - Make sure to forward a port so you can view your project in the browser.
+- set up the winter 2012

+### project / agile development / teamwork
+- Decide on first project.
+- First sprint planning meeting.

 ## notes: